 What Are Custom Fields & Why Make Them Searchable?

 WordPress automatically adds metadata such as the title, author, date, and time to your content.
-However, you can store additional information about a page or post using custom meta boxes.
+However, you can store additional information about a page or post using custom meta boxes or custom fields.

 If you are using WooCommerce, then some of your custom product attributes may also be classed as custom fields.

-The problem is that the default WordPress search ignores these custom fields and only looks for matches in the title and content.
+The problem is that the default search in WordPress ignores these custom fields and only looks for matches in the title and content.
 By making your custom fields searchable, you can help visitors find pages, posts, products, and other important content.

 That said, let’s look at how you can make custom fields searchable in WordPress.
 You can use the quick links below to navigate through this tutorial: